Wenger: I'm glad I didn't put Henry and Vieira off coaching!

 Both Henry and Vieira enjoyed success at Arsenal under Wenger and are now coach in Ligue 1, at Monaco and Nice respectively.

-The pair will face off against each other at Stade Louis II on 7 December, with Monaco 19th in the league and Nice seventh.
+The pair will face off against each other at Stade Louis II on December 7, with Monaco currently 19th in the league and Nice sitting seventh.

 Wenger believes both Henry and Vieira, who previously managed New York City, have gained the experience to become accomplished coaches at the top of the game.